 There are three things you want to do to ensure that your company wins with content marketing.
 The first being, create content that is relevant to the company and the audience.
 That way you are providing value and giving readers a reason to keep coming back to your blog so that you can eventually close them as a customer.
 Secondly, make sure you have sustainable publishing.
 Pick a cadence that works for your content team so that you continue to build credibility in the reader's mind.

 Finally, you need to be adaptable.
 Pay attention to the responses you get from readers on your articles.
-If their excited about the content, then build on that and keep producing material that aligns with whatever it is that their responding to.
+If they're excited about the content, then build on that and keep producing material that aligns with whatever it is that they're responding to.
 Likewise if the response is, well, not so great then don't force it.
 Pull back on anything thats not getting the type of response you need to get your conversion goals.